eclipse-pass/pass-documentation/community/developer-guidelines.md

 * When creating an issue to report a bug or suggest a new feature, use the [eclipse-pass/main repository](https://github.com/eclipse-pass/main/issues).
 * If available for your particular issue use one of the available [issue templates in the main repository](https://github.com/eclipse-pass/main/issues/new/choose).
-* If a template doesn’t exist, use the `Standard Issue` template.
+* If a suitable template doesn’t exist, use the default `Standard Issue` template.
 * Add a label if possible, if the label doesn’t exist, or you’re unsure of which one to use, send a message to the  team on the Slack `#pass-dev` channel.
 * If possible, suggest a priority.
-If unsure of the priority, leave it blank and the team will decide what is the priority for the issue.
+If you’re unsure, leave it blank, and the team will determine the appropriate priority.

 ## Testing

 In general, we recommend the following procedures for testing:

-* If you're planning to submit a code through a Pull Request (PR), please run tests locally first.
+* If you're planning to submit code through a Pull Request (PR), please run tests locally first.
 For Java code, this can be done using `mvn verify` or `mvn clean install`.
 To test the complete project, [run pass docker](../welcome-guide/setup-run-pass.md) to test.
 * If you're planning to submit code which includes new tests, Martin Fowler’s [The Practical Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) is a great resource for understanding how to structure tests.
 Additionally, we use this [definition for ITs](https://www.geeksforgeeks.org/software-engineering-integration-testing/) along with [Martin Fowler's definition](https://martinfowler.com/bliki/IntegrationTest.html).

 PASS has three different types of tests that are run against the application, and they are defined as: